suffiyan13/100ms/README.md

-collecting the metrics of the application
+Collecting the metrics of the application

 ![image](https://github.com/user-attachments/assets/7be9d883-7cdf-4468-91ae-fde255cd9ae4)